 With the current state of the world, charities are needed now more than ever.
 If you are contemplating creating a charity you should consult with a qualified tax attorney or advisor as the world of charities is more complicated than you would think.

 In general, organizations described in IRC 501(c)(3) fall into two categories: private foundations and public charities.
-IRC 509 makes the statutory distinction between private foundations and public charities which are if you do not qualify as a public charity you are a private foundation.
-This difference is important because private foundation have much stronger rules against self dealing and mandatory distributions.
+IRC 509 makes the statutory distinction between private foundations and public charities which is if you do not qualify as a public charity you are a private foundation.
+This difference is important because private foundations have much stronger rules against self-dealing and mandatory distributions.

 There are basically two kinds of public charities: 1) organizations that engage in inherently public activities; and, 2) publicly supported organizations.